dec880126/Self-driving-with-YOLO/README.md

 ## Training Log

 ![image](https://user-images.githubusercontent.com/34447298/126898309-b749ffc5-0495-4594-894b-fdc57090ed4e.png)
-> I loss some training log beacuse it will be disconnected after a about 2~3 hours with Goolge Colaboratory.
+> I loss some training log beacuse it will be disconnected after a about 2~3 hours with Google Colaboratory.

 ## Weights I trained